miphreal/python-logdog/README.rst

 Config
 ======

-YAML is used for configuring tool.
+YAML is used as a main format for writing configuration.

 Default config:

 .. code-block:: yaml

-    # config.yml
     ---
     sources:
       # <path-to-file>